Q. What are these elections for?

 A. Autumn Elections are for electing:

 A. Absolutely it does!
-In last year’s elections alone, a candidate won by only 30 out of several thousand votes to become your current Sabbatical Officer.
-Most Sabbatical Officer elections are decided by less than 200 votes.
+In a recent election, a candidate won by only 30 out of several thousand votes to become your current Student Officer.
+Most Student Officer elections are decided by less than 200 votes.
 Quite simply, your vote and the vote of just everyone in your lecture could change the entire result.
 So don’t let the decisions be made on your behalf - vote!

 A. You can find the full candidate list at www.warwicksu.com/elections.
 All the candidates will upload manifestos here so have a browse and see who you’d like to cast your vote for.